 - Sega of Japan 3DS Virtual Console page

-- Nintendo catalogue pages: Wii Virtual Console: US, UK, AU; Nintendo 3DS Virtual Console: JP
+- Nintendo catalogue pages: Wii Virtual Console: US, UK, AU; Nintendo 3DS Virtual Console: JP, US, UK

 - File:MeanMachinesSega02UK.pdf, page 64